-During 2021/22 there were c7500 student engagements in work related activities including c3000 work experience placements.
+During 2022/23 there were c7,000 student engagements in work related activities including c2,800 work experience placements.

-DCG's first cohort of T Level students to complete their programmes all progressed into positive destinations - either securing jobs, apprenticeships or university places.
-The success is testament to the robust technical frameworks and the support of the DCG employer partners that afforded and co-delivered the required industry placements.
+Another successful cohort of T-Level students completed in 2023 with 99.5% achievement overall and all students progressing to HE or meaningful employment.
+The success continues to be a testament to the robust technical frameworks and the support of the DCG employer partners that afforded and co-delivered the required industry placements.

 'New initiatives' - ongoing collaboration with key employers both large and small has resulted in further projects and pilots to support co-design and co-delivering, employment opportunities for DCG students, adults to retrain and reskill for in demand jobs.
-Examples include: a co- designed and delivered new adult three-week programme with University Hospitals of Derby and Burton NHS Foundation Trust to support the Trust's administration and clerical workforce development plans.
-Everyone who completes the course will be guaranteed an interview for an administration role at the Trust.